 E10: BEHIND THE SCENES

-“Behind the Scenes” is an intimate one-hour look at the making of the Survivorman series.
-We go behind the scenes of this popular show to take a look at never before seen footage, outtakes, and survival training.
+“Behind the Scenes” is an intimate one hour look at the making of the series, Survivorman Season One.
+We go behind the scenes of this ground breaking show, taking a look at never before seen footage, outtakes, and survival training.
 Les shows us how he films such incredible footage for the nine episodes of Season One, while surviving in some of the harshest climates in the world.

 E9: LOST AT SEA

-Living “off the land” takes on a new meaning as Stroud casts off for a week at sea.
-With no food and only a bare minimum of equipment, Stroud will be set adrift in an inflatable life raft off the coast of Belize.
+Living “off the land” takes on a new meaning as Survivorman Les Stroud casts off for a week at sea.
+With no food and only a bare minimum of equipment, Les will be set adrift in an inflatable life raft off the coast of Belize.
 Battling hunger, thirst and the Caribbean heat, he must also keep his cameras dry to film the ordeal.
-To top it off – the life raft has a few bad leaks and needs constant bailing.
-It also leaks air and requires frequent re-inflation with a hand pump – Survivorman is in for a busy few days!
+To top it off, not only does the life raft have a few bad water leaks, needing constant bailing but it also leaks air, requiring Les to frequently reinflate it using only a hand pump.

 E8: PLANE CRASH

-In the remote winter-bound forests of Northern Ontario, a crashed plane lies in the snow beside a frozen lake.
-There is no one alive on board.
-But this plane didn’t crash here – the decrepit old wreck has been airdropped from a helicopter to provide the perfect conditions for Survivorman to simulate being the victim of a plane crash.
-For a week Stroud will have to survive in this harsh snowy wilderness with only an axe, a multi-tool and a single blanket to aid him.
+In the remote winter bound forests of Northern Ontario, a crashed plane lies in the snow beside a frozen lake.
+But this plane didn’t crash here.
+The plane wreck has been air dropped from a helicopter to provide the perfect conditions for Survivorman to simulate being the victim of a plane crash.
+For a week Les will have to survive in this brutally cold and snowy wilderness with only an axe, multi-tool and a single blanket to aid him.

 The spectacular red landscapes of Utah’s canyonlands are as beautiful as they are inhospitable.
 Like outlaws of old who were known to eat their own horses out of desperation in this forlorn place, Stroud will cannibalize the mountain-bike he has ridden into the middle of nowhere.
-As well as these scavenged bike parts to aid him, he also has a multi-tool, a magnesium flint-stick and an old energy-bar – that he has a use for other than eating.
+As well as these scavenged bike parts to aid him, he also has a multi-tool, a magnesium flint stick and an old energy bar that he uses for a purpose other than eating.

-This episode sees Stroud airdropped onto a snow-covered peak in the Canadian Rockies courtesy of the Canadian Mountain Air Rescue Service.
+This episode sees Les air dropped onto a snow covered peak in the Canadian Rockies, courtesy of the Canadian Mountain Air Rescue Service.
 They’ll come looking for him in seven days.
-Until then Stroud is entirely on his own, save for the grizzlies, cougars and wolves that also call this place home.
-To emulate a real-life survival scenario – in this case a heli-hiking expedition comes to grief – Stroud has been provided with a few readily salvageable items, among them a broken camcorder and tripod.
+Until then, Les is entirely on his own; save for the grizzlies, cougars and wolves that also call this place home.
+To emulate a real life survival scenario, in this case a heli-hiking expedition gone wrong, Les has with him only a few readily salvageable items, among them a broken camcorder and tripod.
 One man’s trash is another man’s treasure!

 E5: CANADIAN ARCTIC

-Pond Inlet, on the Northern reaches of Baffin Island, provides one of the most challenging landscapes our planet has to offer.
-Over 700km north of the Arctic Circle, it sits amidst grinding, ever-shifting flows of sea-ice where polar-bears roam in search of meat.
-In this severe climate Stroud has been equipped with a bare minimum of raw materials to aid him for the next 7 days – a hunk of uncooked seal-liver, some oil-rich blubber for heat, a seal-hook, three matches, and a knife.
+Pond Inlet, on the northern reaches of Baffin Island provides one of the most challenging landscapes our planet has to offer.
+Over 700 km north of the Arctic Circle, it sits amidst grinding, ever-shifting flows of sea ice where polar bears roam in search of fresh meat.
+In this severe climate, Les has been equipped with a bare minimum of raw materials to aid him for the next 7 days; a hunk of uncooked seal liver, some oil-rich blubber for heat, a seal hook, three matches, and a knife.

-A Costa Rican getaway – as far removed from everyday living as you can imagine: lush rainforests and deserted tropical beaches.
+A Costa Rican getaway – as far removed from everyday living as you can imagine; lush rainforests and deserted tropical beaches.
 Marooned on Costa Rica’s Osa Peninsula, Les “Survivorman” Stroud has only a few items to aid him for the next 7 days: swimming goggles, 3 ballpoint pens, a multi-tool and the clothing on his back.
-On top of keeping hydrated in the intense humidity and relentless heat, Stroud must cope with deadly snakes, enormous spiders, land-crabs and scorpions.
+On top of keeping hydrated in the intense humidity and relentless heat, Les must cope with deadly snakes, enormous spiders, land crabs and scorpions.